googleapis/java-cloud-bom/tests/validate-bom/README.md

 Note that before running the composite action the caller needs to make the BOM and its listing artifacts available in Maven Central or local Maven repository.

-Here is the concrete example to define a job to use "validate-bom" action in your GitHub Actions workflow file:
+Here is a concrete example to define a job to use this "validate-bom" action in a GitHub Actions workflow file:

 ```
   validate-bom: